 When you think of Orange County, Disneyland and Knott’s Berry Farm immediately come to mind for fun and entertainment.
 While these attractions provide hours of amusement, many health-minded individuals want some exercise worked in with their leisure pursuits.
-Of course, visiting a fitness center in Orange County, CA offers the most expedient, productive way to get a workout.
+Of course, visiting gyms in Orange County, CA offers the most expedient, productive way to get a workout.
 However, the region offers many ways to enjoy one of the many popular attractions while still maintaining an active lifestyle.

 While you may want to work out at one of the many local gyms, Heisler Park in Laguna Beach gives you the opportunity to hike while enjoying the lush greenery that sits above the main beach.
 You will enjoy stunning ocean views along with the County’s best people watching.
 You can access the beach from the cliffs, and – on a clear day, Catalina Island seemingly floats in the distance.